Income inequality in the United States: 1979–2007 increase

-CBO reported that less progressive tax and transfer policies contributed to an increase in after tax/transfer inequality between 1979 and 2007.
+CBO reported that less progressive tax and transfer policies contributed to an increase in after-tax/transfer inequality between 1979 and 2007.

-Higher incomes due to a college education were a key reason middle income households gained income share relative to those in the lower part of the distribution between 1973 and 2005.
+Higher incomes due to a college education were a key reason middle-income households gained income share relative to those in the lower part of the distribution between 1973 and 2005.
 This was due in part to technology changes.
 However, education had less impact thereafter.
-Further, education did not explain why the top 1% gained disproportionately starting around 1980.
+Further, education did not explain why the top 1% gained disproportionately from around 1980 onward.
 Causes included executive pay trends and the financialization of the economy.
-For example, CEO pay expanded from around 30 times the typical worker pay in 1980 to nearly 350 times by 2007.
-From 1978 to 2018, CEO compensation grew 940% adjusted for inflation, versus 12% for the typical worker.
+For example, CEO pay expanded from around 30 times the typical worker's pay in 1980 to nearly 350 times by 2007.
+From 1978 to 2018, CEO compensation grew by 940% after adjusting for inflation, compared with 12% for the typical worker.
 A 2012 study reported that the main occupational shift for the top 1% was towards finance, while in 2009 "the richest 25 hedge-fund investors earned more than $25 billion, roughly six times as much as all the chief executives of companies in the S&P 500 stock index combined."

-Scholars and others differ as the causes and significance of the divergence, which helped ignite the Occupy movement in 2011.
-While education and increased demand for skilled labour is often cited as a cause of increased inequality, especially among conservatives, many social scientists point to conservative politics, neoliberal economic and social policies and public policy as an important cause of inequality; others believe its causes are not well understood.
+Scholars and others differ on the causes and significance of the divergence, which helped ignite the Occupy movement in 2011.
+While education and increased demand for skilled labour are often cited as causes of increased inequality, especially among conservatives, many social scientists point to conservative politics, neoliberal economic and social policies and public policy as an important cause of inequality; others believe its causes are not well understood.

 The share of income held by the top 1 percent was as large in 2005 as in 1928.
 That year household Gini reached 45.

 2007–2016 reduction

 CBO

-The household income Gini index for the United States was 45.6 in 2009, and 45.4 in 2015, indicating a reduction in inequality during that time.
+The household income Gini index for the United States was 45.6 in 2009 and 45.4 in 2015, indicating a reduction in inequality during that period.
 CBO reported that the share of after-tax income received by the top 1% peaked in 2007 at 16.6%.
-It fell to 11.3% in 2009 due in part to the impact on investment income from the Great Recession, then increased thereafter, to 14.9% by 2012 as the economy recovered.
-It then fell somewhat, reaching 12.5% by 2016, reflecting Obama policies including the expiration of the Bush tax cuts for top incomes, and both tax increases on top incomes and redistribution to lower income groups under the Affordable Care Act.
+It fell to 11.3% in 2009, due in part to the impact of the Great Recession on investment income, then increased thereafter to 14.9% by 2012 as the economy recovered.
+It then fell somewhat, reaching 12.5% by 2016, reflecting Obama policies, including the expiration of the Bush tax cuts for top incomes, and both tax increases on top incomes and redistribution to lower-income groups under the Affordable Care Act.

-CBO reported that for the 1979-2016 period, after-tax income (adjusted for inflation) of households in the top 1 percent of earners grew by 226%, compared to 65% for the 81st to 90th percentile, 47% for the 20th to 80th percentile, and 85% for the bottom fifth.
-The income growth for the top 1% was less than the 1979-2007 increase, while the bottom fifth was much higher, indicating a reduction in inequality from 2007 to 2016.
+CBO reported that for the 1979-2016 period, after-tax income (adjusted for inflation) of households in the top 1 percent grew by 226%, compared to 65% for the 81st to 90th percentiles, 47% for the 20th to 80th percentiles, and 85% for the bottom fifth.
+The income growth for the top 1% was lower than during 1979-2007, while the bottom fifth experienced much higher growth, indicating a reduction in inequality from 2007 to 2016.
 The bottom quintile benefited from Medicaid expansion and refundable tax credits.